complexorganizations/dji-feed-analysis/README.md

 bash installer.sh
 rm -f installer.sh
 ```

-#### Use Case:
-- Find out a person's or an object's real-time coordinates.
-- large-scale field scanning and automatically mapping the locations of things (People & Cars...).

 #### Why are only these drone supported?
 - Currently only these drones are supported since the flight path can be fully automated using [FlightHub](https://www.dji.com/flighthub-2)